centminmod/centminmodbench/README.md

     yum -y install screen
     screen -S bench /root/tools/centminmodbench.sh

 If your SSH session drops out, the script is still running via the screen session called bench.
-You can use this command to via available sessions:
+You can use this command to view available sessions:

      screen -ls